 The Authority both directly and indirectly controls the operations of FHC, and the Authority's Board also acts as the governing body for the organization.
-Also, through control over FHC, the Authority indirectly controls the operations of Spring Johnson, Chickasaw Senior, Cherokee Place, and Shawnee Place, and Shawnee Place are presented as blended component units included in the balances of the primary government, thus all significant inter-program balances and transactions between FHC, Spring Johnson, Chickasaw Senior, Cherokee Place, Shawnee Place, and the Authority have been eliminated.
+Also, through control over FHC, the Authority indirectly controls the operations of Spring Johnson, Chickasaw Senior, Cherokee Place, and Shawnee Place.
+Therefore, FHC, Spring Johnson, Chickasaw Senior, Cherokee Place, and Shawnee Place are presented as blended component units included in the balances of the primary government, and all significant inter-program balances and transactions between FHC, Spring Johnson, Chickasaw Senior, Cherokee Place, Shawnee Place, and the Authority have been eliminated.
 No separate financial statements are issued for FHC, Cherokee Place, or Shawnee Place this year.
-Spring Johnson and Chickasaw Senior have there own separately issued financial statements that are audited by other auditors.
-Condensed financial statements have been included in Note 14- Blended Component Units in accordance with GASB Statement No. 61 for FHC, Spring Johnson, and Chickasaw Senior.
-As Cherokee Place and Shawnee place did not have any financial activities to report yet, these two entities are not included in the condensed financial statements this year.
+Spring Johnson and Chickasaw Senior have their own separately issued financial statements that are audited by other auditors.
+Condensed financial statements have been included in Note 15- Blended Component Units in accordance with GASB Statement No. 61 for FHC, Spring Johnson, and Chickasaw Senior.
+As Cherokee Place and Shawnee Place did not have any financial activities to report yet, these two entities are not included in the condensed financial statements this year.